Cervical screening: Recommendations

 Cervical screening demographics are largely measured by motives or reasons for participation and thus vary between age, socio-economic status, race, location, and ethnicity.
 In practice, cervical screenings are often undergone to test for cervical cancer, but are dually used to test for other conditions such as STIs, inflammation, and precancerous cells.

 Cervical screenings typically begin at ages 21–25, with the recommended age being 21.
 Testing for cervical cancer should occur at least every 3 years, and HPV every 5 years.
 However, if test results are abnormal, healthcare providers may suggest more frequent screenings.
 If patients are sexually active, recommendations for screenings may change or vary as increased sexual activity is a strong risk factor for developing HPV.

+Public health screening interventions that are available for cervical cancer screening globally include: cytology-based screening, visual screening, HPV DNA testing, colposcopy, and spectroscopic techniques.

 Cervical cancer has a distinct disparity in diagnosis associated with access to care, specifically access to cervical screening.
 This disparity is reflected in higher rates of cervical cancer found among minority groups in countries with higher economic status, as well as higher rates of cervical cancer found in lower-income global areas in comparison to advantaged groups.
 Globally, cervical cancer is most prominent in developing countries, with 80% of cases globally occurring within lower socio-economic countries.
 Within the US, there is a significant disparity in rates of cervical cancer diagnosis among black women compared to white women, with mortality rates of black women with cervical cancer being severely underestimated.
 In light of such disparities, appropriate screening and greater efforts towards intervention are highly recommended.

+Recent studies show that using the health belief model, self-efficacy, knowledge of benefits, and knowledge of susceptibility were associated with higher cervical screening rates.
+These individuals tend to be college graduates, older, educated on cervical cancer, or married.
+On the other hand, individuals with more socioeconomic barriers are associated with lower screening uptake.
+A 2024 review shows that HPV and cervical cancer screening content are being disseminated on social media platforms such as Facebook and Twitter.
+Health communication content is being used to encourage the uptake of cervical and HPV screening, making education accessible through these platforms, which may be helpful in reaching the World Health Organization’s goal of eliminating cervical cancer through HPV screening.

 Different countries and medical organizations have specific cervical screening recommendations to guide patient care.